chicagopython/chipy.org/k8s/README.md

   the Kind Kubernetes distribution.
 - A recent version of "Kind" from [the Kind website](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).
   This is a simple Kubernetes distribution useful for development and testing.
-  I'm using v0.17.0.
+  Kind lets you run a multi-node Kubernetes cluster inside of Docker on a single development machine.
+I'm using version v0.17.0.
 - A recent copy of Helm from [the Helm website](https://helm.sh/docs/intro/install/).
   Helm is a package manager for Kubernetes applications that helps you group, package and install Kubernetes applications.
-  I'm using v3.14.3, though anything greater than v3 should work.
+  I'm using version v3.14.3, though anything greater than v3 should work.

 This tutorial works best on Linux, though you can run it on OSX.
 I need to figure out some of the routing for Docker Desktop on OSX to get to the UI, but